5 Ways to Recover from a Workout

 2. Taking in the right nutrients

-You know that feeling of just wanting to gobble up all the food in sight after your workout?
-Turns out that there are some foods that are more effective in maximising your recovery.
+Do you know that feeling of just wanting to gobble up any food in sight after your workout?
+Turns out that there are some foods that are more effective in maximizing your recovery.

-Potassium-rich food: Playing a role in muscular energy, your potassium reserves will probably be sapped after a workout session.
-Replenish them with some potatoes and - you've guessed it - bananas!
+Potassium-rich foods: Playing a role in muscular energy, your potassium reserves will probably be sapped after a workout session.
+Replenish them with some potatoes and (you've guessed it) bananas!

-Vitamin C: Working as an antioxidant, it limits free radical damage to our tissues essential for production of connective tissue fibres and cartilage.
+Vitamin C: Working as an antioxidant, it limits free radical damage to the tissues essential for the production of connective tissue fibres and cartilage.

-Anti-inflammatory food: Especially for those recovering from an injury, avoiding inflammatory foods is important.
+Anti-inflammatory foods: Especially for those recovering from an injury, avoiding inflammatory foods is important.
 Opt for more pineapples, ginger, and antioxidant-packed blue, red, or purple coloured fruits in your diet.

-Combine the above foods and hydration - you get FP Juice's Power House!
-Containing organic orange and lemon among other fruits and vegetables, you can conveniently get all the nutrients and fluids you need in one place.
-Reward yourself with a cold and refreshing bottle of Power House that does all the recovery for you.
-Now isn't that nice for a post-workout routine.
+Combine the above foods and hydration, you get FP's Power House juice.
+Containing organic orange and lemon among other fruits and vegetables, you can get all the nutrients and fluids you need in one place!

 3. Contrast water therapy